anyone2/IndigoPlugin-Voice-Monkey/YESNO_QUESTIONS_TEXT_ONLY.md

 ## 39) Select 'Switches'

-## 40) Tap the device that was you published with the Alexa Plugin at step 15
+## 40) Tap the device that you published with the Alexa Plugin at step 15, 'Office Echo'

 ## 41) Ensure both 'Power' and 'Off' are checked, then tap 'Next'